 - placement by scores from the ACCUPLACER test, administered by Edmonds CC - this is necessary if you are registering for the first time at Edmonds CC;

-- a permit from a Bridge or ESL/EAP instructor; or
+- a permit from a English Prep or ESL/Academic English instructor; or

 - proof (transcript or grade report) that you have passed (with a 2.0 or higher), the equivalent of English 101 at another college.

 To arrange an appointment for placement testing, go to the Enrollment Services office in Lynnwood Hall or call 425.640.1459.